makinacorpus/makina-sphinx-theme/README.rst

 **************************
 Makina Corpus Sphinx Theme
 **************************
-(adaptd from Read the Docs Sphinx Theme)
+(adapted from Read the Docs Sphinx Theme)

 This Sphinx_ theme was designed to provide a great reader experience for documentation users on both desktop and mobile devices.
 This theme is used